rssh/scala-gopher/README.md

 ## Channels

-You can look on the channel as on classic blocked queue with fixed size.
+Inside go blocks, you can look on the channel as on classic blocked queue with fixed size.
 Different execution flows can exchange messages via channels.

      val channel = gopherApi.makeChannel[Int];